linxy29/p8105_final_report/report_xl2836.md

 testdata <- mental_data_fit[index == 2,]
 ```

-Then, we use train data to build model and the result is shown as follows.
+Then, we use train data to build model, and the result is shown as follows.

 ![](report_xl2836_files/figure-markdown_github/unnamed-chunk-18-1.png)

-Decision inference tree is built based on information measures, so those which are more significant are shown first.
-According to the result, family history also has huge influence in mental health disorders and is followed by number of employees in the working company in different branches when experimental subject didn't know their family history.
+Decision inference tree is built based on information measures, so those are more significant are shown first.
+According to the result, family history also has huge influence in mental health disorders, number of employees in the company is also influencial given experimental subject had a family history of mental health disorder.

 Finally, we use test data to test model and its sensitivity and specificity are shown below.